waleedalmutiry/EpiILM/README.md

 	contact[((i+1):n), i] <- contact[i, ((i+1):n)]
 	}
 ```
 Now, we generate two covariates to be used as susceptibility covariates.
-Also, we use these covariates as transmissibility covariates.
-As we use SIR ILM, we have to set the infectious period.
-Thus, we set the infectious period to be three time points for each infected individual.
+We will also use these covariates as transmissibility covariates.
+As we are now in an SIR framework, we have to set the infectious period for each infective.
+Here, we set the infectious period to be three time points for each infected individual.
+The rest of the analysis follows the general framework we saw for spatial ILMs.

 ```s
 # Generating the susceptibility and transmissibilty covariates:
 X1 <- round(rexp(n, 1/100))